Unpaid Commissions and Bonuses in Texas

-If you have recently quit or been fired from your job and your former employer is refusing to pay your commissions and/or bonuses, what legal grounds do you have to retrieve the money you’ve earned?
-If you’re unsure about where you stand, contact our Houston employment lawyers at Shellist Lazarz Slobin LLP immediately.
-We can take action in order to possibly recover unpaid commissions and bonuses.
+If you have recently quit or been fired from your job and your former employer is refusing to pay your commissions and/or bonuses, what legal grounds do you have to retrieve the money you have earned?
+If you are unsure about where you stand, contact our Houston employment lawyers at Shellist Lazarz Slobin immediately.

-Before we get into how to recover commissions and bonuses, it’s important to clarify the difference between the two.
+Before we get into how to recover commissions and bonuses, it is important to clarify the difference between the two.
 When we talk commissions, we mean a mutually agreed upon fee accruing to an employee for facilitating, initiating, and executing a commercial transition.
 A bonus, on the other hand, is gratuity given as a gift or compensation earned as a reward for achieving a certain goal or milestone.

 Whether an employee can recover commissions and bonuses comes down to several factors, including: